greenelab/phenoplier/nbs/05_projections/README.md

 results into this latent space.
 A TWAS provides the association (p-value) and its effect size between a gene and a trait, so we basically have a gene x trait matrix with p-values (here we project the standardized effect sizes, i.e. z-scores: the effect size divided by the standard error of it).
+Before doing that, we adjust for highly polygenic traits (see analysis in `005_00-data_analysis.ipynb`).

 The main outcome is another matrix T (latent variables x traits), which can be used to cluster traits, see which latent variables (representing a gene module) are associated with a particular category of traits/disease (like respiratory traits), etc.

-This folder contains different notebooks to make different types of projections.
-For example, by taking just a subset of the gene loadings (for instance, those at the top 1%).
-Thus, `p1` means that the top 1% of gene loadings are used, and `pALL` means that all non-zero gene loadings are used.